URL Specification

 Printing

-Printing is the process of converting an URL to an URL-string.
 To print an URL, it must first be subjected to an additional normalisation operation, and it must be percent encoded as follows.

 Normalise for Printing